circa10a/express-jwt/README.md

 To obtain your JWT, you must authenticate against `/login` with Basic Auth.

-There are 2 hardcoded sample users in `config/config.js` than be used.
+There are 2 hardcoded sample users in `config/config.js` that can be used.
 You can also easily append to the object for more fake users.

 **Users**